rust-lang/book/nostarch/chapter04.md

   |     ^^^^^^^^^^^
 ```

-Just as bindings are immutable by default, so are references.
+Just as variables are immutable by default, so are references.
 We’re not allowed
 to modify something we have a reference to.

 ### Mutable References